 - Friedman, D. (2010).
 Becoming national: Classroom language socialization and political identities in the age of globalization.
 Annual Review of Applied Linguistics, 30, 193-210.

 - Friedman, D. (2010).
 Speaking correctly: Error correction as a language socialization practice in a Ukrainian classroom.
 Applied Linguistics, 31, 346-347.

 - Kagan, O. & Friedman, D. (2003).
 Using the OPI to place heritage speakers of Russian.
 Foreign Language Annals, 36, 536-545.

-- Friedman, D. (in press).
+- Friedman, D. (2020).
 Negotiating epistemic authority in a US graduate program in TESOL.
-In M. J. Burdelski & K. M. Howard (Eds.), Language socialization in classrooms: Culture, interaction, and language development.
+In M. J. Burdelski & K. M. Howard (Eds.), Language socialization in classrooms: Culture, interaction, and language development. (pp. 158-177).
 Cambridge University Press.